git/git.github.io/rev_news/drafts/edition-90.md

   of his patch series which mainly renamed "user formats" and "developer formats" to "user interfaces" and "developer interfaces".

-  This changes allowed the new "user interfaces" section to also contain the "gitcli", "gitrevisions" as well as "githook" man pages, while the "developer interfaces" had pages called "protocol-*" instead of only "format-*":
+  These changes allowed the new "user interfaces" section to also contain the "gitcli", "gitrevisions" as well as "githook" man pages, while the "developer interfaces" had pages called "protocol-\*" instead of only "format-\*":

   ```
     $ ./git help --user-interfaces